 In consultation with the local Royal Humane Society representative the idea of the Mayors Awards was presented to Judge Alcantara who was enthusiastic of this idea, nevertheless, he suggested that the views of the Chief Minister be sought.

 A proposal was prepared and forwarded to the then Chief Minister, the proposal was approved and the scheme opened to the public.
-The award criteria proposed originally is still in use today, these can be found in the guidelines.

 The Mayor’s Awards scheme was widened in 2012, when the then Mayor, Cdr Lima announced that the Awards Scheme would be opened up to those members of the public, either individuals or groups who had served Gibraltar in exceptional or voluntary service over a prolonged period of time.